gardener/hvpa-controller/DEPRECATED.md

 # Deprecation Notice

 The hvpa-controller is deprecated.
 It will be no longer maintained by the Gardener team.
-This document describes describes the alternatives for existing features in HVPA.
+This document describes the alternatives for existing features in HVPA.

 ### Known Issues